-The Ellen Degeners Wildlife Fund is the ultimate dream project, backed by incredible money… but more than that.
+The Ellen Degeneres Wildlife Fund is the ultimate dream project, backed by incredible money… but more than that.
 It is a gift of love and understanding.
 And maybe with that, the present moment goes back to reconcile itself with the past in the last words Dian ever wrote on earth:

 “When you realize the value of all life, you dwell less on what is past and concentrate on the preservation of the future.”

-The Dian Fossey Gorilla Fund International is dedicated to the conservation, protection and study of gorillas; to the training of the next generation of African conservationists; and to building the conservation capacity of local communities.
+The Dian Fossey Gorilla Fund International is dedicated to the conservation, protection, and study of gorillas; to the training of the next generation of African conservationists; and to building the conservation capacity of local communities.

 We work with the two subspecies of eastern gorillas, the mountain gorilla in Rwanda and the Grauer’s gorilla in the neighboring Democratic Republic of Congo.

-We have four main pillars to ensure the survival of wild gorillas: providing daily boots-on-the-ground protection; cutting-edge scientific study on the gorillas and their ecosystems; training the next generation of African conservationists; and helping communities near the gorillas’ habitats thrive.
+We have four main pillars to ensure the survival of wild gorillas: providing daily boots-on-the-ground protection; the cutting-edge scientific study on the gorillas and their ecosystems; training the next generation of African conservationists; helping communities near the gorillas’ habitats thrive.